The good

 -

-Says that on his diet, you can eat as much as you want—no measuring, no worrying about portions, no fasting, no restricting your caloric intake… Then, just a little while later, he warns you multiple times to never eat until you feel full.
-In fact, you apparently should never be aware of your stomach at all (side note: he says that you should never be aware of any of your organs… I guess Dr Furhman has never exercised hard and felt his heart or lungs?).
+Eat as much as you want!
+But not really.
+Fuhrman says that on his diet, you can eat as much as you want—no measuring, no worrying about portions, no fasting, no restricting your caloric intake… Then, just a little while later, he warns you multiple times to never eat until you feel full.
+In fact, you apparently should never be aware of your stomach at all.
+Side note: he says that you should never be aware of your organs… I guess Dr Fuhrman has never exercised hard and felt his heart or lungs?.
 A little after that, he says you should eat as many nuts and seeds as you want… But never snack on them, or you’ll eat too much.

 -